 The local agency shall retain, for a period of at least 3 years, either a paper or electronic copy of all Local Agency Oversight Program documentation.

-Spill or Illicit Discharge Reporting – The local agency is required to report (e.g. phone call or email) to the regional water board any spill or illicit discharge incidents from a facility in the Local Agency Oversight Program within 24 hours and provide a written follow-up of the incident within 10 days of the occurrence.
+Spill or Illicit Discharge Reporting – The local agency is required to notify (e.g., via telephone or email) to the regional water board any spill or illicit discharge incidents from a facility in the Local Agency Oversight Program within 24 hours and provide a written follow-up of the incident within 20 days of the occurrence.

 Annual Reporting – The local agency is required to provide an Annual Report to the appropriate regional water board pursuant to Water Code section 13225(c) by June 1 of the following calendar year.
+The local agency may submit a request with adequate technical justification to the regional water board to reduce the annual report submittal frequency if consistently demonstrating comprehensive oversight to the regional water board.
+The proposal shall be approved in writing by the regional water board and not exceed 3 years.
 The Annual Report shall include:

-A list of wineries enrolled under the Local Agency Oversight Program, including the following for each winery on the list: the winery name; facility address; General Order tier; disposal types (LAA, SDS, pond, combination) and volumes per system, total annual process water discharge (effluent) volume for the facility, associated compliance schedules and full compliance/end date, .
+A list of wineries enrolled under the Local Agency Oversight Program, including the following for each winery on the list: the winery name; facility address; General Order tier; discharge type (e.g., LAA, SDS, pond) and volumes per system, total annual process water discharge (effluent) volume for the facility, associated compliance schedules, and full compliance/end date.

 A summary of General Order violations; violations found during inspections of wineries; and, corrective actions taken per enrolled winery.

-A list of wineries inspected by the Local Agency Program Administrator.
+A list of wineries inspected through the Local Agency Oversight Program.

-If requested by the regional water board, water quality monitoring data collected per this General Order to adequately characterize the impacts of winery process waste on groundwater or surface water quality.

 APPLICATION